 Here are 5 ways to deal with insecurity as a pastor or leader:

-Avoid comparisons – Insecurity often develops when a person compares his or herself to another.
+Insecurity often develops when a person compares his or herself to another.
 Don’t try to be someone you’re not.
 Be yourself.
-Realize that who God designed you to be is not a mistake.
+Realize who God designed you to be is not a mistake.
 Obviously, someone believed in your abilities as a leader.
 You need to stop comparing and start living in your own skin.

-Keep learning – Seek wisdom from other leaders.
+Seek wisdom from other leaders.
 Read books.
 Take additional classes.
 Knowledge is power.
 The more you grow in information the more competent you will feel in your role.
-(By the way, when I feel overwhelmed or insecure, I read the stories like that of Gideon, Moses, Joseph, David, or Joshua repeatedly.
+(By the way, when I feel overwhelmed or insecure, I read the stories like those of Gideon, Moses, Joseph, David, or Joshua repeatedly.
 Great encouragement.)

 Insecurity will weigh you down and hold you back as a pastor or leader.
 It will keep you from doing all you were called to do.
 Don’t let it!